 Township.
 Several years before the citizens of Hickory Township had formed an all volunteer fire

 department, to provide fire protection to the entire township.
-However, calls to the Patagonia
+However, calls to the Patagonia district

-to railroad crossings and often heavy industrial traffic.
+railroad crossings and often heavy industrial traffic.

 Concern over those possible delays led residents of Patagonia to begin talking of the need for a